 For those interested in knowing about their iPhones, check out the article: Using an American iPhone in Europe Without Going Broke, which has options and suggestions for saving money and which phone settings work best to avoid charges.

-La Poste, the French post office, now sells in addition to calling cards, mobile phones and pay-as-you-go cards and plans from various operators.
+La Poste, the French post office now sells, in addition to calling cards, mobile phones and pay-as-you-go cards and plans.
+However if you don’t speak French, you might want to bring someone along who does.

 How to find and use Wi-Fi in Paris will help those looking to get connected to the internet in Paris.